Dr Helen Webster

 Helen's areas of expertise include:

-Helen's main focus is on the scientific development of NAME.
+Helen's main focus is on the scientific development of Met Office Dispersion Model.
 Recently, she has been improving the representation of wet and dry deposition processes and gravitational settling of heavy particles.
 As part of this research project, she has implemented a land use dependent dry deposition scheme.

 Prior to joining the Met Office, Helen studied for a mathematics degree and a PGCE in secondary mathematics at Oxford University.
 She then completed an applied mathematics PhD on integrable nonlinear differential equations at the University of Kent at Canterbury.